 The Psychology of Consumer Behavior: Understanding Buying habits

-Imagine you are in a supermarket store and surrounded by countless options, but you suddenly turn yourself reach for a specific brand.
+Imagine you are in a supermarket store and surrounded by countless options, but you suddenly turn to reach for a specific brand.
 Ever thought about the reason behind this?
 This is because the product has something unique or brand value that may have positively influenced your perception.

 This is called consumer behavior, which includes individual attitudes and decisions toward buying and using a product or service in the market.
 It can be greatly determined by factors like psychology, climate, culture, emotions, advertisements, etc.